lucasadelino/lucasadelino.github.io/_tabs/projects.md

 ---
 # Setting up a Webpage - 2023 Spring Colloquium Workshop

 If you're here for the companion resource to my 2023 UNC LING Spring Colloquium workshop, you can find it [here]({% link projects/colloq.md %}).
+A PDF version is also available [here]({% link /assets/colloqcompanion.pdf %}).

 # Grad School Application Projects